evidenceprime/multer-azure-blob-storage/README.md

 The `blobName` in an Azure container also needs to have a unique name.

 `multer-azure-blob-storage` allows you to customize the `containerName` and `blobName` per request before uploading the file.
-This can be done by proving a `MASNameResolver` function in the configuation object for the desired parameter.
+This can be done by providing a `MASNameResolver` function in the configuration object for the desired parameter.
 ``` javascript
 const resolveName: MASNameResolver = (req: any, file: Express.Multer.File): Promise<string> => {
     return new Promise<string>((resolve, reject) => {